3drobotics/solodevguide/book/uploading.md

 ### Bundling Python code

-This mechanism bundles Python code locally on your computer and expands it in a virtual environment on Solo.
-This has two benefits:
+This section shows how to bundle Python code locally on your computer and expand it in a virtual environment on Solo.
+This approach has two benefits:

 1. No Internet connection or reliance on package management on Solo is needed.
 2. Packages are installed in a virtual environment, so they don't collide with the global Solo namespace.

-Start in a new directory on your host computer.
-This will be the entire directory we send to Solo, so create your Python scripts here.
-We'll start by creating a virtual environment for local use:
+Create and navigate to a new directory on your host computer.
+This directory will be populated with your own Python scripts and all their dependencies.
+The entire directory will then be sent to Solo.

+Start by creating a virtual environment for local use:

 ```sh
 pip install virtualenv